Exalted Planets in Astrology

 Astrologers have posited relationships between planets and signs since ancient times.
 Planets that most directly express the qualities of signs are called "rulers," as in Cancer is ruled by the Moon and Leo is ruled by the Sun.
 Rulerships are commonly employed in chart interpretation.
-For example, if you get a personal 30-Day Astrology Forecast, that information is factored in to create your report.

 To explain further, if an individual has Aries on the cusp (border) of the Second House of Income, the astrologer will analyze the position of Mars, Aries' ruler, for further information on the subject.
 Its sign, house position and aspects will be included to describe income-related issues.

 Exaltation also reflects an affinity between planets and signs, but is not used interpretively like rulerships.
 There isn't the linking, as in "the ruler of your Fifth House is in the Tenth," so it is a less dynamic factor in astrological analysis.
 Nevertheless, planets in signs of their exaltation are "dignified," i.e., strengthened, as are planets in the signs they rule.

 Both show a positive connection between a planet and a sign, yet apart from this difference of application, the distinctions between rulership and exaltation are not entirely clear.
 One idea, however, is that exaltation represents the highest expression of a planet's energy while rulership is its most effective expression.
 The word "exalted" implies something superior, or an idealized form of a planet's potential.

 Below is a full list of the exalted planetary placements in Astrology: